northwestern

 Spying on Molecular Action with Spins

-The Han lab uses advanced magnetic resonance manipulation and control over coupled electron and nuclear spin probes located on biomolecular and soft materials surfaces to uncover their structure, the design rules for molecular recognition, and the surface structuring and dynamics of hydration water.
+The Han lab pushes the frontier of magnetic resonance to discover new chemistry principles in water and through control over the shaping and ordering of dynamic water.
+We use advanced magnetic resonance manipulation and control over the spatial organization of electron and nuclear spin clusters located on biomolecular surface, soft materials or nanomaterials to uncover their structure, the design rules for molecular recognition, and the surface structuring and dynamics of hydration water.

 The development effort requires multiple research tools in the realm of physical chemistry broadly speaking.
 They include instrument development to achieve hyperpolarization and quantum resonance sensing, the design of precisely tuned electron and nuclear spin clusters, spin physic theory and simulations, and the dynamics and thermodynamics of solvation science to control biomolecular activity and directed assembly.